How Good is Our Model, Really?

 • Thinking broadly about your research interest, what would you need to consider before using a supervised machine learning model?
 Consider not only model metrics but also the data collection process and how the predictions may be used.

-Introduction to the other parts of this learning lab
+Introduction to the other parts of this module

 Baker, R. S., Berning, A. W., Gowda, S. M., Zhang, S., & Hawn, A. (2020).
 Predicting K-12 dropout.
 Journal of Education for Students Placed at Risk (JESPAR), 25(1), 28-54.